-- The platform sends the authenticatorGetAssertion request with the following CBOR map entry in the "extensions" field to the authenticator: - "credBlob":true authenticatorMakeCredential authenticator extension output authenticatorGetAssertion authenticator extension output
+- The platform sends the authenticatorGetAssertion request with the following CBOR map entry in the "extensions" field to the authenticator: - "credBlob":true authenticatorMakeCredential authenticator extension output

-- If the authenticator is able to store the "extensions" fields to the authenticator: credBlob value, it returns the following CBOR map entry in the - "credBlob": true - If the authenticator is not able to store the extension is not supported for non-discoverable credentials of its returns the following CBOR map entry in the "extensions" field to to the authenticator: - "credBlob": false
+- If the authenticator is able to store the "extensions" fields to the authenticator: - "credBlob": true - If the authenticator is not able to store the extension is not supported for non-discoverable credentials (e.g. credBlob exceeds maxCredBlobLength, or extension is not supported for non-discoverable credentials (e.g. credBlob exceeds maxCredBlobLength, or extensions field to to the authenticator: - "credBlob": false